vEnhance/1802/src/preface.typ

   which gets airtime in virtually every kind of question you'll see.
   This is the first serious multivariable calculus usage.

+/ Golf: This section covers *double integrals of functions* $f : RR^2 -> RR$, the first of the parts on integration.
+  We define the double integral and cover techniques for computing them.

-/ Golf: This section covers *integrals of multivariable functions* $f : RR^n -> RR$.
+/ Hotel: This section covers *integrals of scalar functions in space* $f : RR^3 -> RR$.
-  The double and triple integrals make their first appearances here.
+  It introduces the triple integral (which isn't any different from double integral) as well as a side detour on arc length and surface area.

-/ Hotel: This section covers *integrals of vector fields* $bf(F) : RR^n -> RR^n$;
+/ India: This section covers *line integrals of vector fields* $bf(F) : RR^n -> RR^n$ over a *curve*;
-  that is, work and flux.
+  that is, work and 2D flux.
-  The famous grad, div, and curl are introduced here, together with the generalized Stokes' theorem that ties them all together.
+  The famous grad, div, and curl are first mentioned here, together with the generalized Stokes' theorem that ties them all together.
   This is the iconic part of multivariable calculus (kind of like how France is associated with the Eiffel tower, say).

+/ Juliett: This section covers *surface integrals of vector fields* $bf(F) : RR^3 -> RR^3$
+  over a *surface*; that is, the flux integral.
+  More versions of Stokes' theorem are given.

-/ India: Exercises covering all the earlier parts.
+/ Kilo: Exercises covering all the earlier parts.

-/ Juliett: Solutions to exercises from the text.
+/ Lima: Solutions to exercises from the text.

-/ Kilo: Appendix of odds and ends such as excessively long digressions.
+/ Mike: Appendix of odds and ends such as excessively long digressions.

 (The words Alfa, Bravo, Charlie, etc.~are from the
 #link("https://w.wiki/4ur")[NATO phonetic alphabet]